Old Ordnance Survey Maps of County Durham

 a small portion of the Crookbank Wagonway and the outskirts of Byermoor.

-The map links up with Sheet 6.09 Rowlands Gill to the north and 12.01 Hobson & Tantobie to the south.
+The map links up with Sheet 6.09 Rowlands Gill to the north, 6.14 Old Marley Hill to the east and 12.01 Hobson & Tantobie to the south.

 Follow these links for lists of our Co Durham, Gateshead or Sunderland maps.